 Therefore no matter what criteria industries choose to use with plastics in the future there is still an enormous problem that needs an improved approach because the amount of wasted material is growing to uncontrollable levels.

 One method of improving this situation in India is that stakeholders within the country could value waste pickers to a higher level.
 On a similar note local, municipal, state and national government could come together to improve the infrastructure and support the informal sector within India.
 The same actors could collaborate with industries and businesses to, as a first step, simplify the types of material being used because the array of materials and confusing levels of recyclability is a hindrance to an effective recycling system.
-Lastly, the aforementioned stakeholders could see this as a first step, a building block to simplify, educate, improve people’s livelihoods (who are in desperate need of having their livelihoods improved), generate an economy that promotes cleanliness, efficiency, effectiveness and reusability in all its developments and help lead the country toward a green future where all stakeholders, from all diverse backgrounds that this country has, are part of the next stage in a structured solution to resolve this plastic conundrum that humanity has found itself in.
+Lastly, the aforementioned stakeholders could see this as a first step, a building block to simplify, educate, improve people’s livelihoods (who are in desperate need of having their livelihoods improved), generate an economy that promotes cleanliness, efficiency, effectiveness and reusability in all its developments and helps lead the country toward a green future where all stakeholders, from all diverse backgrounds, that this country has, are part of the next stage in a structured solution to resolve this plastic conundrum that humanity has found itself in.